 Classes and Objects in Typescript| Constructor and Inheritance examples

-In Any Object-oriented programming Object-oriented programming’s foundational elements are classes and objects.
-The data is stored in classes, and the behavior or methods that operate on it are represented by methods.
-You can also check Typescript final keyword
+In Any Object-Oriented Programming paradigm, the foundational elements are classes and objects.
+Classes store the data, while the behavior or methods operating on it are represented by methods.

-What is Class in Typescript?
+What is a Class in TypeScript?

-A Class Contains the following things
+A Class Contains the Following:

-• Properties or member variable
+• Properties or member variables

 • Constructor